AoToS/Adacus/Altium Designer Files/README.md

 |  9  |   NRST   |        Reset         |
 | 10  |    NC    | Pin is not connected |

-Moreover, following is the pinout of the MCU used for this project.
-Only the used pins were documented:
+For the MCU "STM32F103CBT6" was used from STM microcontroller family.
+It is compact and does not need additional connections to operate with 48 pins and fairly small size.
+One may see the used pins below(1*):

 | NO# | PIN_NAME   | PIN_DESCRIPTION         |
 | :-- | ---------- | ----------------------- |